SHARE THIS CONTENT

 Reasons To Terminate a Property Management Agreement

 Generally, there are some reasons why a property manager or a property owner wishes to cancel the agreement.
-You can’t just terminate a property management contract without any lawful reason.
+You can’t just terminate without cause; there must be proper legal reasons to terminate property management contracts.
 This might cause a breach of contract from the terminating party.

 Each property management contract may also differ in its own clauses on why an owner can cancel.
 It is important that you read the contract before sending out a termination notice.
 Here are some common reasons to send out a notice to terminate a property management agreement: